EmilyAFlener/lambdata-u3s1/README.md

 # lambdatau3s1
-Just my sample repository to test creating environments
+My sample repository to test creating environments and a GitHub repository.